drshahizan/software-engineering/exercise/uml/submission/sec01/Wernjie0713/cd1.md

 ## Answer
 1. What is the relationship between Vertebrate and Animal?
-   -Inheritance, Vertebrate is child class and Animal is parent class.
+   - Inheritance, Vertebrate is child class and Animal is parent class.

 2. What is the relationship between Snake and Animal?
    - Inheritance, Snake is child class and Animal is parent class.